Your Guide to Knitted and Crocheted Chemo Hats and Other Items for Cancer Patients

 We’ve gathered together a whole bunch of free patterns for gifts for cancer patients.
 From chemo caps to knitted breast prosthesis, you’ll find it here!

 Chemo treatment can cause hair loss, which means that a cancer patient will probably need a hat of some kind to keep their head warm – even if this is only at night.
 For this reason, chemo caps or hats are one of the easiest and most practical gifts to give to a loved one who is going through chemo treatment.
+Ideal yarn choices are smooth and soft, such as Cotton to the Core (breathable and soft), Cotton Bliss (gentle on sensitive skin), Tweed Twinkles (lightweight, flecked texture)

 Keep reading for hat sizes for your chemo cap.